ton-hue/tonhue.github.io/index.md

 ## **Cleaning In SQL**
 -----
-In this section I wrote basic cleaning queries in Microsoft SQL Server using data called "Uber Pickups in New York City" from Kaggle.com.
+In this section I wrote basic cleaning queries in Microsoft SQL Server using the "uber-raw-data-janjune-15" table from the data called "Uber Pickups in New York City" downloaded from Kaggle.com.
 Below is the notated queries used. <a href="https://www.kaggle.com/datasets/fivethirtyeight/uber-pickups-in-new-york-city"> Here </a> is the path to the Uber data from Kaggle.

 -----
 <img src="https://149695847.v2.pressablecdn.com/wp-content/uploads/2020/09/Data-Cleaner.png" width="600" height="500" />